Bioconductor/bioconductor.org/content/help/newsletters/2016_January.md

   of annotation packages and individual resources.
 Much of the data are pre-parsed into `R` / `Bioconductor` objects.

+It's worth noting that some annotation packages are tied to a specific genome and others are not.
+The `TxDb` family contain the location of genes/transcripts/exons/etc. based on a given build. `BSgenome` and `SNPlocs` are other examples of build-specific packages.
+Because genome assembly requires piecing together the structure of the whole genome it follows that new builds are only released every few years.
+Data in the build-specific annotation packages can be quite stable and stay current for years.

+Other packages have nothing to do with where a gene is found and are therefore not related to a genome build, e.g., the `OrgDb` family.
+These packages can be thought of as encapsulating all information we have about the genes of a given organism on a given date, knowing that it became obsolete at least in part the very next week.
+Such information as RefSeq, GenBank, or UniGene ID, representing provisional transcripts.
+These are a work in progress of a jumble of submitted (and predicted) provisional transcript slowing being collapsed from a group of hypothetical gene-like sequences into a smaller set of transcritps or DNA sequences that we belive are 'real'.

-The NCBI databases are a hierarchy of sorts, where people submit sequences they think were expressed in a particular species.
+The NCBI databases are a hierarchy of sorts, where people submit sequences that they think were expressed in a particular species.
 These sequences come from lots of different groups, and start out as sort of provisional transcripts at NCBI or Ensembl.
-As more people find the same things and evidence accrues for a particular sequence being real, the provisional transcripts get collapsed into a single sequence, and are given a RefSeq or GenBank ID (or maybe both).
+As evidence accrues for a particular sequence being real (more people find the same thing), all the provisional transcripts get collapsed into a single sequence, and are given a RefSeq or GenBank ID (or maybe both).
 Then if a set of RefSeq or GenBank transcripts appear to be variants from a single locus, they might be collapsed into a single UniGene ID.
 But the general idea is that a jumble of submitted (and predicted) transcripts are slowly collapsed from a bunch of hypothetical gene like sequences, into a smaller set of transcripts or DNA sequences that we think are 'for real'.

 This collapsing process goes on all the time.
-In addition, duplicates are constantly being found in RefSeq or Gene or whatever, and one ID is deprecated in favor of the other.
-RefSeq and GenBank have weekly releases so this is a fast-moving target.
+In addition, they are constantly finding duplicates in RefSeq or Gene or whatever, and they deprecate one of the IDs in favor of the other.
+RefSeq and GenBank have weekly releases, so this is a fast-moving target.

-Genome builds, on the other hand, have to do with trying to piece together the actual structure of the genome.
-Since the build has to do with the entire genome, it isn't possible or reasonable to update weekly, so they do releases every so often.
-So in mm9, GeneX may have been thought to have been found on Chr1 at 1234567-1237654, but when they did mm10, they may have shuffled things around so that gene may now be in a different place on the genome.
-But that doesn't change the sequence of the gene, nor what it does, nor what transcripts it is thought to make, nor the gene ontology terms appended to it, or anything else.

 ### Common tasks